Methods for Recovery of Construction Cost and Schedule Impacts Due to Defects in the Employer’s Invitation to Bid Documents

 The issue gets more complicated, however, when the contract states that the Contractor is responsible for any design defect in the ITB.
 By including contract language such as: 1) “Contractor takes full responsibility for the Basic Engineering as provided in the ITB,” or 2) “Contractor agrees to remedy defects in the ITB,” responsibility for the defects in the Employer’s ITB documents may shift to the Contractor.
 Employers will argue and Arbitration Tribunals will generally find that, by accepting the design risk, the Contractor is liable for the costs and schedule delays for correcting errors, faults, and defects in the ITB.

-However, even in situations where the Contractor has contractually accepted the design risk, it may still be entitled to recover the cost and schedule impacts attributable to defects in the ITB documents.
+However, even in situations where the Contractor has contractually accepted the design risk, it may still be entitled to construction cost and schedule recovery if they are attributable to defects in the ITB documents.
 Depending on the specific language of the contract, Employers may not be released from liability for errors in the ITB, even though the contract seemingly places all responsibility for ITB errors onto the Contractor.
-This article considers the circumstances under which the EPC Contractor can circumvent that contractual obligation, and receive compensation for cost overruns and schedule delays due to errors, deficiencies, or other shortcomings of the ITB.
+This article considers the circumstances under which the EPC Contractor can circumvent that contractual obligation or cost, and receive compensation for overruns and schedule delays due to errors, deficiencies, or other shortcomings of the ITB.

 The Contractor’s ability to recover for its additional costs and schedule delays, despite having assumed contractual responsibility for these deficiencies, depends on a number of factors, including: 1) the specific provisions and wording of the contract, 2) the magnitude, range, and scope of the design deficiency, and 3) the degree to which the defect was the result of specialized licensor and proprietary information which was not available to the Contractor during tendering.
 The following is a discussion of conditions that give rise to a Contractor’s release from its contractual obligation to correct errors, omissions, and defects of the ITB at its own cost and within the original contract schedule.